rtCamp/Frappe-Manager/docs/concepts/web-serving.md

 How a request reaches your site, and how many requests a bench can handle at once.

-!!! note "Not background jobs"
-    This page is about the **web process** serving HTTP requests.
-Emails, reports, and queued tasks run in a different machine entirely: [Background Jobs & Workers](background-jobs.md).

 ## The request path

 Every request hits the machine-wide `nginx-proxy` (ports 80/443), which routes by the `Host:` header to the right bench's own nginx, which proxies to the bench's web process.
 Full topology: [Architecture](../reference/architecture.md).